gipplab/MathWikiLink/README.md

     mathwikilink_env\Scripts\activate

-Install the requirements
+Install the requirements (due to compatibility issues it is possible that setuptools needs to be uninstalled and reinstalled in version 58 before: pip uninstall setuptools, pip install setuptools==58 )

+    cd MathWikiLink
     pip install -r requirements.txt

 Run the API by

     python api.py

 The file backend/run/SECRET.key is needed to access the data repository.
+If it isn't created automatically, try the following for Linux:

+    mkdir ./backend/run
+    touch ./backend/run/SECRET.key

+or Windows:

+    mkdir MathWikiLink\backend\run
+    copy NUL MathWikiLink\backend\run\SECRET.key

 Deactivate the environment by typing